leifsahyun/mapmaker/README.md

 type string : Mime type of image to return.
 Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return an application/octet-stream of doubles describing the noise.
 Supported image types are image/bmp, image/png, image/jpeg.
 Calling with 'lakes' will return a stream of lake data.
 Default value 'data'.

+wetness double : How much average rain there is on the map.
+Default value 1

+flowFactor double : How easily water flows.
+A low number will give lots of small lakes.
+Higher numbers will give fewer larger rivers.
+Default value 3

 ### GET /api/basic_map

 Gets a basic map that combines the image results of the biomes and rivers endpoints.
 Does not have a raw data return option.